License GuideSOC 11-2022

 Read more

-Practicing as a money transmitter without a license violates state law across the country.
-Violators face civil fines and must forfeit income earned through unlicensed activity.
-Repeat offenders may face criminal charges in some states, including potential jail time.
-The specific penalties depend on state regulations and the severity of the violation.
+Operating as a money transmitter without a license violates state law across the country.
+Violators face civil fines and must forfeit any income earned through unlicensed activity.
+Repeat offenses can result in criminal charges in certain states, though penalties vary.
+The specific consequences depend on state regulations and the circumstances of the violation.

 Career Outlook